On $q$-real and $q$-complex numbers: -complex numbers

-Now let $V_x=V_x(M,\alpha)$ be the set defined by the two inequalities in \eqref{circ}; it is the intersection of two disks with perpendicular boundaries defined by these inequalities where one of the intersection points is $x$.
+Now let $V_x=V_x(M,\alpha)$ be the set defined by the two inequalities in \eqref{circ}.
+Each boundary is a circle through $x$ (or a line in the degenerate case), and the two boundaries meet orthogonally at $x$.
+Depending on the sign of the first constant in \eqref{circ}, the first inequality selects the interior or the exterior of its circle; no sign assumption is needed in the argument.
 Using translations by $\Bbb Z$, we may extend this definition to all rational $x$.

 The following theorem is an analog of Proposition \ref{ratbou}(i) to the case of irrational $x$.

 \begin{theorem} Let $x\in \Bbb R\setminus \Bbb Q$, and let $\tau_n\in \Bbb C_+$, $n\ge 1$.
 Suppose that for each $n$ there exists $x<y_n\in \Bbb Q$ such that $\tau_n\in V_{y_n}$, and $y_n\to x$.
 Then $\tau_n\to x$ and $[\tau_n]_q\to [x]_q$. \end{theorem}